 - 1 be included in a range of letters, more than once in all of the IMPLICIT statements in a scoping unit. - 2 In each scoping unit, there is a mapping, which may be null, between each of the letters A, B, ..., Z - 3 and a type (and type parameters).
 An IMPLICIT statement specifies the mapping for the letters in - 4 its letter-spec-list.
 IMPLICIT NONE specifies the null mapping for all the letters.
 If a mapping is not - 5 specified for a letter, the default for a program unit or an interface body is default integer if the letter - 6 is I, J, ..., or N and default real otherwise, and the default for an internal or module procedure is the - 7 mapping in the host scoping unit. - 8 Any data entity that is not explicitly declared by a type declaration statement, is not an intrinsic - 9 function, and is not made accessible by use association or host association is declared implicitly to be of - 10 the type (and type parameters) mapped from the first letter of its name, provided the mapping is not - 11 null.
 The mapping for the first letter of the data entity shall either have been established by a prior - 12 IMPLICIT statement or be the default mapping for the letter.
 The mapping may be to a derived type - 13 that is inaccessible in the local scope if the derived type is accessible to the host scope.
-The data entity - is treated as if it were declared in an explicit type declaration in the outermost scoping unit in which it - is treated as it is well declared in an explicit type declaration in the obtained scoping unit in which is - 15 appears.
+The data entity - is treated as if it were declared in an explicit type declaration in the outermost scoping unit in which it - appears.
 An explicit type specification in a FUNCTION statement overrides an IMPLICIT statement - 16 for the name of the result variable of that function subprogram.

 '''

 The following are examples of the use of IMPLICIT statements:

 MODULE EXAMPLE_MODULE

 IMPLICIT NONE

 INTERFACE

 FUNCTION FUN (I)

 !
 Not all data entities need to

+INTEGER FUN

 ! be declared explicitly

-INTEGER FUN

 END FUNCTION FUN

 END INTERFACE

 CONTAINS

 FUNCTION JFUN (J)

 !
 All data entities need to

 INTEGER JFUN, J

 ! be declared explicitly.

 END FUNCTION JFUN

 END MODULE EXAMPLE_MODULE

 SUBROUTINE SUB

 IMPLICIT COMPLEX (C)

 C = (3.0, 2.0)

 !
 C is implicitly declared COMPLEX

 CONTAINS

 SUBROUTINE SUB1

 IMPLICIT INTEGER (A, C)

 C = (0.0, 0.0) !
 C is host associated and of

 ! type complex

 Z = 1.0

 !
 Z is implicitly declared REAL

 !
 A is implicitly declared INTEGER

 A = 2

-CC = 1

 !
 CC is implicitly declared INTEGER

+CC = 1

 END SUBROUTINE SUB1

 SUBROUTINE SUB2

 !
 Z is implicitly declared REAL and

 Z = 2.0

 ! is different from the variable of

 ! the same name in SUB1

 '''